kaycix/humboldtnativeplants/index.md

            url: /learn_more
     excerpt: Native plants are beautiful, easy to grow, and provide a critical foundation for our local ecosystem.

-intro:
-    - excerpt: "<div class='notice--info' style='font-size:1rem !important;'>This website is under construction.
-New content is added weekly - check back soon for updates!</div>"

 public_gardens:
   - image_path: /assets/images/cnps/garden/flower.jpg
     title: "Visit Native Plant Gardens"